practicaldsc/showcase/index.md

 {: .no_toc }
 {: .fs-6 .fw-300 .mb-2 }

-In Fall 2024, all students in _Practical Data Science_ were required to complete a Portfolio Homework, in which they performed an in-depth investigation into a dataset of their choosing and exercised all stages of the data science lifecycle, from exploratory data analysis to predictive model building.
+All students in _Practical Data Science_ are required to complete a Final Project, in which they perform an in-depth investigation into a dataset of their choosing and exercise all stages of the data science lifecycle, from exploratory data analysis to predictive model building.
 Students could choose one of three default datasets, or propose their own.

-Below, you'll find the websites for each submission, organized by dataset choice.
+Below, you'll find the websites for each submission, organized by semester and dataset choice.

 ---